 A recent analysis of the spread of the virus in Asia by researchers at Harvard Medical School predicts that the pandemic will less likely to be weather-sensitive as many of us are hoping.

 A study from the University of Maryland has shown that the virus has spread most in cities and regions of the world where average temperatures have been around 5-11C, and relative humidity has been low.

-But there have also been considerable number of cases in tropical regions.
+But there has also been considerable number of cases in tropical regions.

 The study further says that the rapid growth of cases in cold and dry provinces of China, such as Jilin and Heilongjiang; and the rate of transmission in tropical locations, such as Guangxi and Singapore, suggest increases in temperature and humidity in the spring and summer won’t decline the number of cases.

-How countries responded to pandemic to contain the number of infection?
+How countries responded to the pandemic to contain the number of infections?

 What are the preventive meaures to avoid Covid-19?

 There’s currently no proper antiviral treatment for Covid-19 or any vaccine available as yet.

 The medical care can help relieve symptoms of disease.
 Some precautionary measures can help one in avoiding the infection.
 These include;